 Our task is to determine the coefficients a and b in such a way that the discrepancy between the values of our measurements y_i , and the corresponding fitted values $y(x_i)$ are minimized.
-The best we can do is to determine the most probable estimates for coefficients using the data available.
-Note that this technique assumes

-- that the uncertainties are all in the y variable and - that the uncertainties follow Gaussian statistics

-Uncertainties arising from fluctuations in repeated readings of an instrument's scale (caused by settings that are not exactly reproducible) are often Gaussian.
-These uncertainties are called instrumental regardless of whether they are due to equipment imperfections or to human imprecision.
+We cannot determine the coefficients exactly with only a finite number of observations, but we do want to extract from these data the most probable estimates for the coefficients.
+Note that this technique assumes that the uncertainties are all in the y variable and follow Gaussian statistics as is often the case for uncertainties arising from fluctuations in repeated readings of the instrumental scale caused by settings are not exactly reproducible.
+These uncertainties are called instrumental regardless of whether they are due to imperfections in the equipment or to human imprecision.